cloudflare/workers-docs/content/reference/how-to-find-your-cloudflare-api-keys/_index.md

+---
-# How to find your Cloudflare API keys
+title: Finding your Cloudflare API keys
+---

 To publish Cloudflare Workers projects and serve them from our global cloud network, you'll need to [create a Cloudflare account](https://support.cloudflare.com/hc/en-us/articles/201720164) (TODO: is this true for zoneless workers? different account?).